MA Program Requirements

 Coursework and Distribution

-Coursework is designed to give students a strong foundation in Art History research across multiple time and geographic regions.
-Students will complete six seminars (or three full-course equivalents [3.0 FCE]) as follows:
+Coursework is designed to give students a strong foundation in Art History research across multiple research areas.
+Students will complete six seminars (3.0 Full-Course Equivalents).

-• Coursework must be chosen from at least three of four fields: 1) Ancient, 2) Medieval, 3) Early Modern, 4) Modern/Contemporary.
-No more than 2.0 FCEs may be taken in any one of the four fields.
+• Coursework must be chosen from at least three of four time periods: 1) Ancient, 2) Medieval, 3) Early Modern, 4) Modern/Contemporary.
+No more than four seminars (2.0 FCEs) may be taken in any one of the four time periods.

 • Coursework must also be taken in at least two geographic zones (Western, East Asian, South Asian, African, etc.).
 Courses without a specific regional focus may count toward the geographical distribution requirement if the student's final paper is on an appropriate topic.

-• The equivalent of 1.0 FCE may be taken in another graduate department (e.g., Medieval Studies, Near and Middle Eastern Civilizations), subject to approval of the Department of Art History and the other department concerned.
+• A maximum of two seminars (1.0 FCE) may be taken in another graduate department, subject to approval of the Department of Art History and the other department concerned.

-Language The MA degree requires demonstrated reading knowledge of a language other than English for graduation.
-This will be tested in the first session of the program.
-Language exams are administered by the department and consist of a two-hour translation excercise; only hard copy print dictionaries may be used.
+Language The MA degree requires demonstrated reading knowledge of a language other than English.
+Language exams are administered by the department and consist of a two-hour translation exercise from your chosen language into English; only hard copy print dictionaries may be used.
+Language courses may be taken as preparation, but may not take the place of the language exam.

 Orientation to Art Historical Research Methods New students must attend Orientation to Art Historical Research Methods: a workshop designed to familiarize new students with research resources, led by the Department Librarian.